Millennium Prize Problem

 What the 3D Problem Actually Asks

 The Navier-Stokes equations describe how fluids move.
-They govern air, water, blood, weather, turbulence.
-They govern many familiar fluid flows, including air, water, weather, and turbulence.
+They govern air, water, blood, weather, and turbulence.

 But this site isn't about whether the equations work.
 They do, and they are extraordinarily successful in applications.
 The real question is the one behind the Clay Millennium Prize: if you start with a perfectly smooth 3D flow, does it stay smooth forever?
 Or can it blow up?